snazzypapa/qbitmgr/README.md

 ## Automatic

-A filesystem watcher service looks for changes to the incomplete downloads directory and
+A filesystem watcher service looks for changes to the incomplete downloads directory and sets share limits and moves files according to the config file.
+This is set up via the final step of the installation process.

 ## Manual (CLI)